25+ Foods That Are Gray

 24. Yellow Grapefruits

-They are loaded with vitamins C and A which boost the immune system.
-They also contain calcium and iron, so including them in your diet will give you plenty of benefits.
+They are loaded with vitamins C and A, which boost the immune system.
+They also contain calcium and iron, so including them in your diet will benefit you.

 25. Yellow Passion Fruit